New website marks turning point

 Our new website launches today, heralding a new era for how we engage with the spinal cord injury community online.

-People using the site can book a one-to-one session with our peer support advisers or get an appointment with a specialist nurse.
+People using the site can book a one-to-one session with our support coordinators or get an appointment with a specialist nurse.
 They can also book a counselling slot or get an emergency care plan if they’ve recently been hospitalised with a spinal injury.

 Digital and personal